klaushofrichter/gcp-1/WORKER-DEPLOYMENT.md

 2. **JSON data**: `quotes.json` (via import)
 3. **Dependencies**: All npm packages used
 4. **Configuration**: Settings from `wrangler.toml`

-### No Additional Configuration Required

-Unlike some deployment platforms, Cloudflare Workers don't require:
-- ❌ Asset configuration in `wrangler.toml`
-- ❌ Special build steps for JSON files
-- ❌ Runtime file loading mechanisms

-The ES6 import statement is all you need!

 ## 🔧 Configuration Options